kaist-plrg/spectec-core/bundle/recursion/README.md

 Complete `recursion.spectec` by filling the stubs, each tagged in the file:

-  - `(Part 2)`     -- the four function rules.
+  - `(functions)`  -- the four function rules.
 Paste in your answers from the main exercise (`../impty.spectec`).
   - `(recursion)`  -- the conditional and recursion rules: typing and evaluation for `e ? e : e`, and for the `rec` declaration